o11y-weekly/o11y-weekly.github.io/2023-11-16_Meet_Vector/README.md

 One of the concept of vector is the ability to test a transformation pipeline.

-It becomes really easy to fix a breaking changes during a parsing failure.
+It becomes really easy to fix a breaking change during a parsing failure.

 This command runs vector inside docker to test the pipeline